kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### Support for kubectl exec command

-The API Server Proxy now supports the [SPDY](https://www.chromium.org/spdy/spdy-whitepaper) protocol, which s used for handling kubectl commands such as `exec`.
-Now developers can use all kubectl commands when they connect to a cluster with a generated `kubeconfig` file.
+The API Server Proxy now supports the [SPDY](https://www.chromium.org/spdy/spdy-whitepaper) protocol, which is used for handling kubectl commands such as `exec`.
+Developers can now use all kubectl commands when they connect to a cluster with a generated `kubeconfig` file.

 ## Serverless

 ### Logging of function's source code before execution

 Functions are logging their source code and `package.json` content before they are executed.
-This allows track what code is executed inside function Pods.
+This allows you to track what code is executed inside function Pods.

 ## Service Catalog